Incorporated under a Federal Charter in 1974, The Professional Development Institute PDI Inc.

 leads PDIs professional team whose experience spans a wide range of sectors

-including banking, communication, defense, diplomacy, education,
+banking, communication, education,

 industrial sectors (aerospace,

-chemicals, energy, mining), competitive intelligence,
+chemicals, energy, mining), R&D management, competitive intelligence,

-international trade, life sciences (health, food and
+international trade, diplomacy and defense.

-Alain has taught management in graduate business schools and is a Fellow in Advanced Leadership
+and is a Fellow in Advanced Leadership

 (Harvard University), an alumnus in entrepreneurship (Harvard Business School)